How to build PyNIO from source code

 PyNIO can only be built on UNIX systems.
-It has been successfully built on systems running Linux (32 or 64-bit), MacOSX (PPC or Intel), Windows/Cygwin, Suns using native compilers, IBMs running AIX (32 or 64-bit), and SGIs running IRIX.
+It has been successfully built on systems running Linux (32 or 64-bit), MacOSX (PPC or Intel), Windows/Cygwin, and IBMs running AIX (64-bit).

 Download and build non-optional external software